juliexylin/UnitySceneChange/README.md

 # IMDM101 Course Material
-This Unity tutorial shows how to change scenes using trigger.
+This Unity tutorial shows how to change scenes using a trigger.